 7 Tips To Secure Your Shared Hosting Server

-Website security is the topmost priority for most site owners.
-Regardless of the performance of the website and the page loading speed, if the site lacks security, then your business and reputation can suffer.
-Most site owners choose Shared Hosting as their first Hosting Plan due to the host of benefits it offers, including ease of launching the website online and affordability.
-However, since the resources and the server are shared between multiple sites, there are many security vulnerabilities.
-Therefore, websites hosted on a Shared Hosting service must ensure that they safeguard themselves against online threats.
+Website security is the highest priority for most site owners.
+If the site lacks security, then your business and reputation can suffer.
+A faster and highest performance inexpensive linux shared yearly web hosting company with unlimited bandwidth.
+Most users go with shared hosting.
+That includes ease of launching the website online and affordability.
+But, the resources and the server are shared between many sites.
+There are many security vulnerabilities.
+So, must ensure that they safeguard themselves against online threats with shared hosting.
 Today, we will share seven tips to help you secure your Shared Hosting server.

 - Choose the right hosting provider